 Click here for a Google map of our location.

-Your child will rotate with their teacher and classmates to the five different centers during the morning.
-Each of our teachers follows a scheduled rotation and the classes spend approximately 45 minutes in each of the centers.
+Your child will rotate with their teacher and classmates to the four different centers during the morning.
+Each of our teachers follows a scheduled rotation and the classes spend approximately 40 minutes in each of the centers.
 Rotating to the different centers and having a complete change of activities and materials to explore keeps the children excited and interested throughout the 3-hour morning.
 It's been proven that rotation and variety of activities and materials account for improved learning, and greatly enhance the education experience for the child.

 There are qualified, experienced teachers on staff for each session.
 The children are divided into classes, usually within 6 months of each other in age, and stay with the same teacher and class for the entire school year.